BenderScript/mopa/README.md

 If you see:

 ```
-E1029 23:21:38.114345   93959 start.go:302] Error restarting cluster:  restarting kube-proxy: waiting for kube-proxy to be up for configmap update: timed out waiting for the condition
+E1029 23:21:38.114345   93959 start.go:302]
+Error restarting cluster:  restarting kube-proxy: waiting for
+kube-proxy to be up for configmap update: timed out waiting
+for the condition
 ```
 It possibly means you are (or were) connected to a VPN.
-In my case only a restart would solve this issue.
+In my case only a computer restart would solve this issue.
 Minikube stop, delete and rm -rf ~/.kube would not solve it.
+Other suggestions?

 # References